-After the addition and remodel of his original cottage (that home went from one story, 2100 square feet, 2 bedroom 2 bathrooms to 2~story, 4600 square feet, 5 bedrooms, 4 1/2 bathrooms), I used this mirror in the bathroom by the kitchen.
+After the addition and remodel of his original cottage (That home went from one story, 2100 square feet, 2 bedrooms, 2 bathrooms to 2-story, 4600 square feet, 5 bedrooms, 4 1/2 bathrooms), I used this mirror in the bathroom by the kitchen.

-It fit the style of the room and the house ~ very different from our present home.
+It fits the style of the room and the house – very different from our present home.
 I couldn’t bear to leave it when we moved so it is now in the guest room.
-It’s very large and very heavy, so it sits on the floor.
+It’s very large and very heavy, so it is now used as an oversized floor mirror.
 It’s perfect for the little grands to use.
-One day I’ll probably paint it and hang it, but for now it’s happy in its place.
+One day I’ll probably paint it and hang it, but for now, it’s happy in its place.

-I think these gold~trimmed mirrors also look fabulous on the wall, leaning there so casually, without a care in the world.
+I think these gold-trimmed mirrors also look fabulous as floor mirrors, leaning there so casually, without a care in the world.
 Used like this, floor mirrors can make a room look twice as big.

 In the other guest room for the “big kids” is one of my very favorite mirrors.
 I found this one at a local antique mall in February of 2013 when we were living in an apartment during the remodel of our current home.

-I painted the first coat with Annie Sloan Chalk Paint in Aubrusson Blue and a second coat in Old White.
-Then I heavily distressed it with medium sandpaper and used Clear Wax and buffed it.
+I painted the first coat with Annie Sloan Chalk Paint in Aubusson Blue and a second coat in Old White.
+Then I heavily distressed it with medium sandpaper, used Clear Wax, and buffed it.
 I absolutely love it.
 This guest room has a bit of a country look so it fits in just right.
 It also gives guests a mirror in the bedroom.

 Need More Ideas on How to Decorate with Mirrors?